-- A. Training and supervision of staff members in the administration of prescribed or non-prescribed oral medication to students by a physician or registered nurse; - B. Designating staff members who may administer prescribed or non-prescribed oral medication to students; - C. Obtaining signed and dated parental and health professional request for the dispensing of prescribed or - D. Non-prescribed oral medications, including instructions from health professional if the medication is to be given for more than 15 days; - E. Storing prescribed or non-prescribed medication in a locked or limited access facility; and - F. Maintaining records pertaining to the administration of prescribed or non-prescribed oral medication. - G. Permitting, under limited circumstances, students to carry and self-administer medications necessary to their attendance at school.
+- A. Training and supervision of staff members in the administration of prescribed or over the counter (OTC) medication to students by a physician or registered nurse; - B. Designating staff members who may administer prescribed or OTC medication to students; - C. Obtaining signed and dated parental and health professional request for the dispensing of prescribed or OTC medications, including instructions from health professional if the medication is to be given for more than 15 days; - D. Storing prescribed OTC medication in a locked or limited access facility; - E. Maintaining records pertaining to the administration of prescribed or OTC medication; and - F. Permitting, under limited circumstances, students to carry and self-administer medications necessary to their attendance at school.

-No medication shall be administered by injection except when a student is susceptible to a predetermined, life-endangering situation.
-In such an instance, the parent shall submit a written and signed permission statement.
-Such an authorization shall be supported by signed and dated written orders accompanied by supporting directions from the licensed health professional.
-A staff member shall be trained prior to injecting a medication.
+Nasal inhalers, suppositories, and non-emergency injections may not be administered by school staff other than registered nurses and licensed piratical nurses.
+No medication will be administered by injection by school staff except when a student is susceptible to a predetermined, life-endangering situation [See Policy 3420, Anaphylaxis Prevention and Response].
+In such an instance, the parent will submit a written and signed permission statement.
+Such an authorization will be supported by signed and dated written orders accompanied by supporting directions from the licensed health professional.
+A staff member will be trained prior to injecting a medication.